 - How much, when and why to tip a parking attendant

 - Many detailed, color maps of each area of NYC

 - FDR Drive and West Side Highway Entrances and Exits

 - Locations, rates, specials, open/closing times, event parking, Oversize vehicle surcharge for more than 1000 NYC parking garages

 - Every parking garage is personally researched by Margot

 Why pay a king’s ransom to park your car in NYC?
-Isn’t it a lot less stressful to plan ahead, know your rates, and eliminate parking surprises?
+Isn’t it a lot less stressful to plan, know your rates, and cut parking surprises?